EneaDim/FFT_HW/README.md

 <b>Cooley-Tukey</b>

-The Cooley-Turkey algorithm is the most famous FFt algorithm.
+The Cooley-Turkey algorithm is the most famous FFT algorithm.
 It breaks the DFT into smaller DFT's.
 The computational complexity is reduced from O(N^2) to O(N logN).

 This implementation is a simple <b>radix-2</b> DIT (decimation in time) FFT: